security-summer-school/template-public/REVIEWING.md

 If the assets are not original, make sure their license is compatible to [ours](./COPYING.md) and that their source is properly cited.
 Verify that their names are appropriate and respect the following rules:

-- Use dash between words(e.g. `image-name.png`).
+- Use dash between words (e.g. `image-name.png`).
-- Use only word characters.
+- Use only lowercase ASCII characters.

 ## Content

 Make sure that the content is of good quality:

-- Follow the general structure of a [session](session-name-1/README.md).
+- It follows the general structure of a [session](session-name-1/README.md).
 - Assets are displayed well.
-- The content should have at most one sentence per line.
+- The content has at most one sentence per line.
 - The content is easy to understand.
+- Wording and general spelling are correct.
+- Proper formatting is used (such as bold, italic, typewritter formats).

 ## Working on Pull Requests

-You will review contributions as pull requests.
+You will review contributions as pull requests, following the [PR review guidelines from GitHub](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews).
 Contributions must follow the [contributing guidelines](CONTRIBUTING.md).

 Add your review as comments and request for changes to the PR until everything is ready to be approved.